Javier Castro - Fotolia

 Modern blockchain applications being built for supply chains consume less than one ten-thousandth of the power required in currency applications.
 However, blockchain and distributed ledger technology (DLT) applications for the supply chain consume less power than bitcoin but significantly more power than comparable supply chain applications built on top of traditional databases.
 Still, some experts believe this may be significantly less power, time and money than an enterprise might spend manually sorting out supply chain problems with humans making phone calls and sending emails.

 It's clear there is a blockchain energy consumption problem for supply chains, but it is not a deal breaker.
-Rather, it is comparable to the level of waste in modern application development practices that allow companies to experiment with new app features and business models faster than competitors.
+Rather, it is comparable to the level of waste in modern application development practices that allow companies to experiment with app features and business models faster than competitors.
 In the long run, the benefits of using blockchain in supply chains to improve transparency, auditability and to reduce manual processes could outweigh any problems caused by blockchain's energy overhead.
 There are more significant blockchain adoption problems in supply chains for enterprises to consider.

 Energy consumption relates to computation

-Concerns about blockchain energy consumption problems for supply chains most likely originated in recent reports suggesting that the process of creating new digital currencies like bitcoin now consumes about 1% of the world's power supply.
+Concerns about blockchain energy consumption problems for supply chains most likely originated in recent reports suggesting that the process of creating digital currencies like bitcoin now consumes about 1% of the world's power supply.
 The vast majority of this energy use comes from the computations required to create currencies, called proof-of-work algorithms.
 These algorithms were designed to be inefficient to limit the number of bitcoins.

 "Computing the ratios of energy consumption requires detailed models.
 However, one can estimate it based on the amount of computation necessary," said Monish Darda, CTO and co-founder of Icertis, an enterprise contract management platform.
 In supply chain applications, a blockchain serves the same function as other types of data stores like structured query language (SQL), key-value pair (KVP) and other NoSQL databases.
 A centralized database involves around 10,000 computational steps, whereas bitcoin currency mining requires billions of computational steps using brute-force search algorithms.
 You can comfortably estimate eight to nine orders of magnitude difference in terms of computation, Darda said.